 Nothing says, “See ya, winter!” like harvesting nettles in the early spring for food and medicine.
 After a long dark winter, harvesting nettles is a very welcome treat.
-For me, the abundance of chlorophyll, antioxidants, macro and micro nutrients, and alkaloids in nettles provides the quintessential shot of life that can be so badly needed.
+For me, the abundance of chlorophyll, antioxidants, macro and micro nutrients, and other healing constituents in nettles provides the quintessential shot of life that is so badly needed.

-Not only are nettles incredibly nutrient rich, especially in iron, selenium, niacin, zinc, and the nerve feeding, muscle relaxing trifecta of calcium/magnesium/potassium, but they also contain a wealth of cancer preventive antioxidants such as kaempherol, and antihistamine, anti-asthmatic, vasodilator, and anti-inflammatory properties of the cinnamic acid, scopoletin, ascorbic acid, chlorogenic acid, and adenosine.
+Not only are nettles incredibly nutrient rich, especially in iron, selenium, niacin, zinc, and the nerve feeding, muscle relaxing trifecta of calcium/magnesium/potassium, but they also contain a wealth of cancer preventive antioxidants such as kaempferol, and antihistamine, anti-asthmatic, vasodilator, respiratory stimulant, and anti-inflammatory properties of the cinnamic acid, scopoletin, ascorbic acid, chlorogenic acid, and adenosine.

 Nettle pesto can be eaten by the spoonful for quick energy, and for fast sinus congestion relief.
 Whenever my sinuses are acting up due to weather, living in the city, dust in the house, I take a container of nettle pesto out of the freezer, defrost it in cool water, and eat a couple of spoonfuls as is.
 Works a charm every time and I get the added bonus of extra energy!

 Mentioning antioxidants ~ many antioxidants are damaged to destroyed with high heat and drying.
 Many nettle pesto recipes call for blanching the nettles first to “remove the sting.”
 Please don’t do that.
 The acids in the hollow hairs that cause the sting of nettles are completely neutralized with the food processor.
 Think about it: the acids in nettles are the plant’s response to being just so tasty.
 Wait.
 Whuuuut?!
 The will to survive and thrive is not just an animal/human instinct.
 The plants want to have a full life as well!
-Inside nettles is the very antidote to the acid – alkaline!
+Inside nettles is the very antidote to the acid – aesculetin and scopoletin, natural basic lactones that also have antiasthmatic and antiinflammatory actions!
 The best first aid thing to do when stung by nettles is to take a couple leaves, rub them between your thumb and forefinger until super juicy, and apply to the sting.
-Voila!
+Viola – acid neutralized!

 Nettle Pesto Recipe